ipta/pulsar-env/README.md

-# pulsar-env
+# Pulsar Timing Environments

-Pulsar Timing Environments
+This repository offers a centeralized location for the IPTA Pulsar Timing & Data Combination Teams' environment.